Bognor Regis East (electoral division)

 Bognor Regis East is an electoral division of West Sussex in the United Kingdom and returns one member to sit on West Sussex County Council.

 Extent

 The division covers the community of South Bersted, and the eastern half of the urban area of Bognor Regis.

 It comprises the following Arun District wards: the southern part of Bersted Ward, Hotham Ward and Orchard Ward; and of the following civil parishes: the southeastern part of Bersted and the eastern part of Bognor Regis.

 Election results

+2021 Election

+Results of the election held on 6 May 2021:

+2017 Election

+Results of the election held on 4 May 2017:

 2013 Election

 Results of the election held on 2 May 2013:

 2009 Election

 Results of the election held on 4 June 2009:

 2005 Election

 Results of the election held on 5 May 2005: